Sitecore/docker-images/windows/tests/9.2.x/README.md

 ```

 # Initializing Data
-> You need to add the `identity` and `bizfx` DNS names your `hosts` file - note it needs to refernce the internal Container IP, not localhost.
-To automatically do this use [whales-names](https://github.com/gregolsky/whales-names)).

 Once all containers are running, perform the following Sitecore Commerce post-install steps using Postman:

     1. Configure your Postman environment to use: